 Environmental Horticulture Club

 The ENH Club participates in leadership activities, fundraising, and traveling abroad.
-Leadership activities included a resume building workshop, fundraising included the annual Poinsettia Sale, and travelling and these are just a few of the club's many activities!
+Leadership activities included a resume building workshop, fundraising included the annual Poinsettia Sale and traveling and these are just a few of the club's many activities!
 The ENH Club is made up of diverse students with majors such as horticulture, engineering, and architecture.

 Environmental Horticulture Graduate Student Association